How to make web applications support multiple browser windows

 How it works

-When reactant-share starts, it creates a server app instance and multiple client app instances (one per browser window) in the browser, but the only instance that is really running in full is the server app instance, which is responsible for almost all of the application’s logic, and multiple client app instances simply synchronize state and render.
-The state model of reactant-share uses immutable state, and reactant is based on Redux, so we trigger state sync from server app to client app via Redux’s dispatch
+When reactant-share starts, it creates one server app instance and multiple client app instances, one per browser window.
+Only the server app instance runs the full application logic.
+Client app instances synchronize state and render.
+The state model uses immutable state, and because reactant is based on Redux, state synchronization from the server app to client apps is triggered through Redux dispatch.

-- The user triggers the client app proxy method through DOM events
+1. The user triggers the client app proxy method through DOM events

-- This proxy method is executed on the server app.
+2. This proxy method is executed on the server app.

-- The server app state is synchronized back to the client app.
+3. The server app state is synchronized back to the client app.

 Example